dantleech/blog/content/posts/2025/10-16-rouen.md

 ferry, which is roughly one and a half days.
 It would make sense to do the larger part of the trip first, so I could do the shorter part and get the 16:30 ferry with ease.
 Unfortunately I didn't find any good accommodation options west of Rouen, and Rouen had a youth hostel.
-So it would be short and then long, which has implications on getting the ferry.
+So it would be a short ride and then long, which has implications on getting the ferry.

 ![Camera/IMG_20251016_105905_326.jpg](/images/mannheim2025/202510152106-tower.jpg)
 *Village*

-_at this point I realise I haven't booked the ferry, and I'm going to do it now_
+> ... at this point I realise I haven't booked the ferry, and I'm going to do it now

 ![Camera/IMG_20251016_110932_710.jpg](/images/mannheim2025/202510152106-road.jpg)
 *Road*

+> ...
 I've now booked _a_ ferry.
 It's not the ferry I planned to book.
-I had hoped to cycle to Caen tomorrow and take the overnight ferry.
-At first I booked the _wrong_ ferry (Portsmouth to Caen), then I tried to book Caen to Portsmouth for _TODAY_.
-The overnight ferry for tomorrow is sold out, and so I had to book the 16:30 ferry.
-To cycle 160 kilometers I'd reserve 8 hours assuming a minimum average speed of 20kmph.
-I'd get there an hour before, so I'd have to leave at around 6am - which isn't likely.
-The other option is to get the train some or the entire way there.
+I had hoped to
+> cycle to Caen tomorrow and take the overnight ferry.
+At first I booked the
+> _wrong_ ferry (Portsmouth to Caen), then I tried to book Caen to Portsmouth
+> for _TODAY_.
+The overnight ferry for tomorrow is sold out, and so I had to
+> book the 16:30 ferry.
+To cycle 160 kilometers I'd reserve 8 hours assuming a
+> minimum average speed of 20kmph.
+I'd get there an hour before, so I'd have to
+> leave at around 6am - which isn't likely.
+The other option is to get the train
+> some or the entire way there.
 I have a few hours to think about it.

 Ok, now my head is spinning slightly, where was I. So I decided to cycle to Rouen, but not only was the distance below the minimum-acceptable-distance